-Another issue that arises with the use of internet is corporate malware.
+Another issue that arises with the use of the internet is corporate malware.
 Malware is malicious software, program, or file that is considered harmful to a computer user.
 Computer viruses, worms, Trojan horses, and spyware are all examples of malware.
-Malware is a major threat to businesses, since it can break security infrastructure of a system.
+Malware is a major threat to businesses since it can break the security infrastructure of a system.

 Companies need to properly manage employees’ internet access and publish an Acceptable Use Policy (AUP) in order avoid legal liabilities.
 This should be supplemented with internet filtering and monitoring to reduce productivity loss and vulnerability to network attacks.
 This way companies can catch to employees’ non business-related activity early on and take actions accordingly.

 nFilter and onGuard for Business